 - Windows Update Delivery Optimization

-You will be able to turn off telemetry for individual components using various ways.
-It could be via the UI, Group Policy, Registry, MDM policy or Windows ICD.
-This table shows which paths are available for configuring the settings.
+You can turn off telemetry for individual components using various methods.
+These include the UI, Group Policy, Registry, MDM policy, and Windows ICD.
+This table shows which paths are available to configure the settings.